Skip to main content

 There has been a rise in the number of independent editors in the economy.
 This project led by Dr Alison Baverstock (with Professor Robert Blackburn and Dr Marfuga Iskandarova), sought to explore the motivations, working patterns and experiences of independent editors.
 The study involved a survey of editors and interviews with those in the publishing industry.
 The research is of interest to analysts of micro enterprises and of use to those in the editorial and publishing industry.

 We worked with the Centre for Strategy and Evaluation Services on this European Commission-funded study.
 Our role in the study was to provide a review of the research literature and methodological approaches prior to the rollout of the fieldwork stage.
-The study investigated the cumulative effects generated by compliance with EU legislation and its national implementation on SMEs in 5 sectors in 9 countries.
+The study investigated the cumulative effects generated by compliance with EU legislation and its national implementation on SMEs in five sectors in nine countries.

 This study looked at the impact of women entrepreneurship on the economic, social and cultural local development.
 It was part of the European project 'Business and network of enterprising women' (B.NEW) which aims to promote women entrepreneurship in French and English areas around the English Channel.
 The purpose of the study was to define an indicator to determine the impact of women entrepreneurship on the development and activity of French and English territories and to analyse support policies for women entrepreneurship.